bobdenotter/many-eyes-of-making/Session recap/My Beloved Monster and Me.md

 On their last day of travel, Rydia spots a particularly large goose, shooting it down from the sky and preparing that for dinner that night; a last great meal before they reach their destination.

 As the last day of travel concludes, roughly around dusk, they start gliding into the City of Towers.
-They can see an orange glow that covers the top of Lyrander Tower as the sun sinks into the sky.
-Near them, the great air ships of House Lyrander float like leviathan surrounded by brilliant rings of energy.
+An orange glow covers the top of Lyrandar Tower as the sun sinks in the sky.
+Near them, the great airships of House Lyrandar float like leviathans surrounded by brilliant rings of elemental energy.

-Below they can see a criss cross of bridges, connecting the many towers of the city.
-The sounds of the city meet their ears; a unique mesh of airships, children playing and many more that indicates they’ve arrived in Sharn.**
+Below, bridges crisscross at all levels of the city, connecting Sharn’s great towers.
+The sounds of crying children, barking vendors, cursing skycoach drivers, and braying hippogriffs rise up to become a unique din that can only be heard in the City of Towers.